The Death of Stalin poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Stalin is officially declared dead.
 The power vacuum is now real and permanent.
 The Committee members must actively choose their alliances and strategies—there is no going back to the old order., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The public viewing of Stalin's body becomes a massacre when NKVD troops open fire on mourners who breach barricades.
+Significantly, this crucial beat The public viewing of Stalin's body becomes a massacre when NKVD troops open fire on mourners who breach barricades.
 The false victory of the "orderly transition" collapses into chaos.
 Khrushchev realizes Beria engineered the disaster to blame the military and gain more power., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 79 minutes (74% through) represents the emotional nadir.
 Here, Beria reveals he has evidence to destroy Khrushchev and mocks his failed scheming.
 Khrushchev appears defeated—his conspiracy seems exposed.
-The "whiff of death" is literal: Beria controls who lives and dies, and Khrushchev is on the wrong side of that power., illustrates the protagonist at their lowest point.
+The "whiff of death" is literal: Beria controls who lives and dies, and Khrushchev is on the wrong side of that power., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 79% of the runtime.
 Khrushchev secures Marshal Zhukov's commitment to use the Army against the NKVD.
 The synthesis: combining political maneuvering with military force.
 Zhukov's soldiers will seize NKVD positions while Khrushchev handles the political theater of denouncing Beria in Committee., demonstrating the transformation achieved throughout the journey.